-The second group of risk indicators provide insight into the loss size across different event types as well as overall.
+The remaining risk indicators would fall within this group and they would provide insight into the loss size across different event types as well as overall.
 Higher proportions of an event type may indicate areas where controls need to improve or where remedial actions need to be put in place.